cal-data-eng/cal-data-eng.github.io/fa23faq.md

 {:toc}

 ---
-## When is class?
+## When/where is class?
 Do you allow time conflicts?

-Class meets **Tuesday and Thursday, 12:30pm - 2pm.** No time conflicts, though class will be recorded.
+Class meets in {{page.course.room}}, **Tuesday and Thursday, 12:30pm - 2pm.** No time conflicts, though class will be recorded.

-## When are finals?
+## When is the final exam?
 The final exam will take place in-person during the regularly scheduled final exam slot on **Friday 12/15, 8 - 11am**.
 There will be no accommodations for final exam conflicts.
 For more information, see the [Final Exam Calendar](https://registrar.berkeley.edu/scheduling/academic-scheduling/academic-scheduling-final-exam-guide-and-schedules/).